-Now let’s create a flow for approval process and attach it with app.
+Now let’s create a flow for the approval process and attach it with the app.

-- Power Automate screen will be open in new tab where there are many templates provided by Microsoft available or you can create your custom flow as per your requirement.
+- The Power Automate screen will be open in the new tab where there are many templates provided by Microsoft available, or you can create your custom flow as per your requirement.

-- Choose “Send Approval and follow up via email” template and create a flow.
+- Choose the “Send Approval and follow up via email” template and create a flow.

-- A flow will be look like as below:
+- A flow will look like as below:

 - Click on “Edit” to open a flow in edit mode.
-You can see flow with default approval process is already created, where it will send an email to approver.
-Once approver approves/rejects your request, it will acknowledge it to requestor.
+You can see a flow with a default approval process is already created, where it will send an email to the approver.
+Once the approver approves/rejects your request, it will acknowledge it to the requestor.

 This is the default flow created from the template.
-Let’s make few changes in it.
+Let’s make a few changes to it.

 - Click on “Start an approval” to expand that action.
-Add Name, English, Mathematics and Science details by selecting from Dynamic Content pane as shown in below image:
+Add Name, English, Mathematics, and Science details by selecting from Dynamic Content pane as shown in the below image:

-- In a “Condition” action’s “Yes” part, add “Create item” action to create a new item in “Student Data” SharePoint list.
-Pass appropriate site name, list name, and student details as shown in below image:
+- In the “Condition” action’s “Yes” part, add the “Create item” action to create a new item in the “Student Data” SharePoint list.
+Pass appropriate site name, list name, and student details, as shown in the below image:

-Let’s connect this flow to Power Apps i.e when user submits the form in app, details will be sent to approver for approval process and once it’s approved by approver, it will be stored in SharePoint list.
+Let’s connect this flow to Power Apps, i.e., when the user submits the form in-app, details will be sent to the approver for the approval process, and once it’s approved by the approver, it will be stored in the SharePoint list.

-- Open app in Power Apps studio → open Power Automate and you will see the flow created earlier.
+- Open the app in Power Apps studio → open Power Automate, and you will see the flow created earlier.

-- Click on “Submit” button and add formula to connect flow with submit button event.
+- Click on the “Submit” button and add a formula to connect flow with the submit button event.

-There are few parameters: email address of approver, email address of user (who filled the form), fields: name; English; Mathematics; Science required to pass these values in flow.
+There are few parameters: email address of approver, email address of the user (who filled the form), fields: name; English; Mathematics; Science required to pass these values inflow.

-- Write the below formula on “Submit” button event:
+- Write the below formula on the “Submit” button event:

 If(EditForm1.Mode=FormMode.Edit, SubmitForm(EditForm1) + Navigate(BrowseScreen1,ScreenTransition.Fade), 'PowerApps:Sendapprovalandfollowupviaemail'.Run("<approver user email id>", User().Email,DataCardValue5.Text,DataCardValue6.Text,DataCardValue7.Text,DataCardValue8.Text) + Navigate(BrowseScreen1,ScreenTransition.Fade))

-Note: This formula will check if form is in edit mode, it will save changes in list and for new item, it will send it for approval process and then will save it in list after approval process.
+Note: This formula will check if the form is in edit mode, it will save changes in the list, and for new items, it will send it for the approval process and then will save it in the list after the approval process.

-- You can test your app by running in preview mode.
+- SharePoint developers can test their app by running in preview mode.

 - Save the app and publish it.

-- Approver user will get below mail during approval process.
-Student details will be saved once user approves the request and requestor will acknowledge email.
+- Approver users will get below mail during the approval process.
+Student details will be saved once the user approves the request, and the requestor will acknowledge the email.